 The smallest air conditioner is 1.5 tons or 18,000 BTUs and they can increase in size up to 5 tons or 60,000 BTUs by increments of one-half ton or 6,000 BTUs.

-For a rough calculation to select an air conditioner for your home, you can take your total square footage, multiply it by 25, divide it by 12,000, and subtract .5.
+For a rough calculation to select an air conditioner for your home, take your total square footage, multiply it by 25, divide it by 12,000, and subtract .5.

 Of course, our JMAC Plumbing and Air Conditioning HVAC professionals use the complex Manual J load calculation to properly size HVAC systems.
-This rough calculation cited here will only provide a ballpark figure that should never be used to purchase a system on its own.
-There are other important elements that factor in to the calculations.
+This rough calculation is only a ballpark figure, and shouldn’t be used on its own.
+There are other important elements that factor into the calculations.

 Other Important Factors

 - Ceiling height.
-Not all homes have standard ceiling heights.
-If you have a vaulted ceiling, loft area, or open floor plan, you may need to calculate the volume of your home, not only the square footage.
+If you have a vaulted ceiling or open floor plan, you should calculate the volume of your home, not only the square footage.
 High ceilings will require a larger air conditioner.

 - House style.
 Two homes that have the same square footage may require different-sized air conditioning systems.
 A single-story sprawling ranch home requires more cooling power than a three-story townhouse.

 - Local climate.
-If your home is located in a hot, humid location, you will need a different-sized air conditioner than if you live in a milder, dry climate.
-Temperature and humidity play a significant role in how much cooling and dehumidifying you will need your air conditioner to do.
+Temperature and humidity play a significant role in how much cooling and dehumidifying you need from your air conditioner.

 - Size, type, and number of windows.
 Windows tend to leak energy out of your home more easily than solid walls.
-You must take into consideration the size and number of windows as well as how well they are sealed and their energy ratings.
+The size and number of windows are important factors to consider.
+Also, the windows’ energy rating will have an impact.

 - Other factors.
-Even considerations like the existing ductwork, type of window coverings, and number of residents and how often they are home can affect the load requirements of your air conditioner.
+Also consider the existing ductwork, type of window coverings, and number of residents and their schedules.
+These each can affect the load requirements of your system.